Aliases for HRASLS2 Gene

 GeneCards Summary for HRASLS2 Gene

 HRASLS2 (HRAS Like Suppressor 2) is a Protein Coding gene.
 Diseases associated with HRASLS2 include Poland Syndrome.
-GO annotations related to this gene include hydrolase activity and transferase activity, transferring acyl groups.
+Among its related pathways are Metabolism and Acyl chain remodelling of PE.
+Gene Ontology (GO) annotations related to this gene include hydrolase activity and transferase activity, transferring acyl groups.
 An important paralog of this gene is PLA2G16.

 UniProtKB/Swiss-Prot for HRASLS2 Gene